floybix/floybix.github.io/_posts/2014-09-26-temporal-pooling-mechanism.md

  style="float:left; margin-right: 1ex;" />

-While pattern instances that appear in isolation are generally fully predicted, when two patterns are mixed together the predictions seem to fail.
+While pattern instances that appear in isolation are generally fully predicted, when two patterns occur together the predictions seem to fail.

 Take this example, after a generous training period of 4000 time steps.
-Four pattern instances are visible (`rev-5-1`, `run-0-5`, `jump-6-12`, `run-6-10`), and all by the third have interference problems.
+Four pattern instances are visible (`rev-5-1`, `run-0-5`, `jump-6-12`, `run-6-10`), and all but the third have interference problems.

+The clearest case is the last pattern: its initial time step is predicted based on the final step of the previous pattern; but this is a spurious prediction since its occurence is random.
+So, only one cell per column is active instead of the usual full bursting, and it is evidently not the one that usually predicts the next step of the pattern.
+The next step appears unexpectedly and bursts the columns.
+After that the sequence prediction recovers. **This suggests that failing predictions should be more harshly punished?**

+The first pattern is missed on its final timestep, probably due to the mixed input on the second-last time step activating different columns from the ones which usually predict the final time step. **This suggests that columns should be preferentially activated if they contain predictive cells?**

+A different kind of prediction failure is shown in the screenshot below.
+The pattern sequence prediction breaks down after correctly predicting the first 4 time steps.
+Inspecting the dendrite segments shown we can see there is one that has fallen just below the activation threshold (it has an activation level of 8 and the threshold is 9).
+This would have been caused by prior incorrect predictions being punished, i.e. the segment synapses being weakened.
+**This suggests that failing predictions should be less harshly punished??**

 ![](/assets/2014-09-26/pattern_prediction_decay.png)

-## The curse of parameters
+## The curse of parametricality

 I'll need to go back to the basic algorithm and confront the many implementation details and parameter values I have chosen.
 For reference here are the parameter values I used in the simulations described above.
+You can also view and modify them in the online simulation.

 {% highlight clojure %}
 (def spec